Toadies

 Toadies are an American rock band formed in 1989 in Fort Worth, Texas, best known for the song "Possum Kingdom".
 The band's classic lineup consisted of Vaden Todd Lewis (lead vocals, rhythm guitar), Lisa Umbarger (bass guitar), Darrel Herbert (lead guitar), and Mark Reznicek (drums).
-It formed in 1989 and disbanded in 2001 after Umbarger left the group.
-The band reformed and released the album No Deliverance in 2008.
-In 2010, they re-released the album Feeler with Kirtland Records (the album's original release had been denied by Interscope in 1997).
+The band released two studio albums before disbanding in 2001 after Umbarger left the group.
+The band reformed in 2006 and released the album No Deliverance two years later.
+In 2010, they re-released the album Feeler with Kirtland Records (the album's original release was denied by Interscope in 1997).
 The band's most recent album, The Lower Side of Uptown, was released in September 2017.

 Biography

 Early years, Rubberneck, and commercial breakthrough (1989–1996)

 Toadies began in 1989 in Fort Worth, Texas.
-It recorded a few cassette self-releases and an E.P. titled Pleather before signing to Interscope Records.
-Its first full-length album Rubberneck was released in the summer of 1994.
+They recorded a few cassette self-releases and an EP titled Pleather before signing to Interscope Records.
+Their first full-length album, Rubberneck, was released in the summer of 1994.
 Featuring a sound described as "distinctly grunge" and "distinctly Texan", Rubberneck included six singles, "Possum Kingdom", "Mister Love", "Away", "Tyler", "Backslider" and "I Come From the Water".
 "Backslider" can be heard in the film Black Sheep.
 "Possum Kingdom" would later become a playable track in the Xbox 360 version of Guitar Hero II.
 Interscope did not properly promote the album for its first year on release, calling it a "marketing strategy", until "Possum Kingdom" became a successful single in late 1995, reaching number nine on the Mainstream Rock Chart.

 Toadies toured extensively throughout the 1990s supporting Rubberneck, opening for artists such as Red Hot Chili Peppers, White Zombie, Bush, and The Butthole Surfers.
 The band also headlined and co-headlined tours with acts such as Supersuckers, and The Reverend Horton Heat.
 Toadies were a regular act at the festivals Edgefest in Dallas, and Buzzfest in Houston during these years.